intentjs/docs/docs/error-handling.md

 ---
 # Error Handling

-Intent utilises `ExceptionFilter` by NestJS.
+Intent comes with a base `ExceptionHandler` which you can use to handle most of your errors that will ever happen inside during your request-response lifecycle.
 When you create a new app, it comes with an HTTP Exception Filter which you can customise as per your need.
 You can make changes to the `handleHttp` method as per your need.

 When you start a new Intent application, it comes pre-configured with an `ApplicationExceptionFilter` located inside `app/errors/filter.ts` directory.